markasfour/Pirate-Life/README.md

 * Pirate game still in development

-* Full functionality tested only in Linux environment
+* Full functionality only in Linux environment

 ##Future Plans